Chapter 1: The Power Wants | How To Create Demand For Your Products & Services

 If you want people to naturally gravitate to your product or service, you may achieve that by conveying some level of status.

-Here's the three most effective ways of doing that.
+Here are the three most effective ways of doing that.
 One way is with celebrity endorsements.
 We talked about how celebrities are usually perceived to be of high status.

 That's why you see so many of them acting as product pictures.
 They're paid well for the endorsement and the product itself takes on instant status.
 If you don't want to hire a celebrity, maybe you can become one yourself.
 How do you do that?
 Regular media exposure.